 The original new musical, Rhymes-n-Reasons, centers upon Lance, who’s forced to let go of the woman he loves and their American dream.
 He chooses to fight back but to no avail, compelling him to realize, fighting back is not the way to prevail.

-Rhymes-n-Reason’s libretto is written by Elisa Cornish and passionately ignited by poetry, spoken word, jazz, R&B, blues, and gospel music composed by Paul Freeman, Shaheed Abdul-Abeez, Darin Johnson, and Timothy Thompson.
+Rhymes-n-Reason’s libretto is written by Elisa Cornish and passionately ignited by poetry, spoken word, jazz, R&B, blues, and gospel music composed by Paul Freeman, Shaheed Abdul-Azeez, Darin Johnson, and Timothy Thompson.

 I like this work a lot.
 It has a most unusual vibe – like nothing I’ve ever seen on the stage